All year levels have access to Science/ STEM, Visual Arts, Performing Arts and Language programs taught by specialist teachers.

+At Sale Primary School, we uphold a strong tradition of musical excellence.
 All classes participate in a Music program provided by a specialist teacher.
 Grade 1-6 students are provided with specialist weekly Music classes, for two terms using a variety of resources, equipment and instruments.

 Foundation classes attend Music lessons throughout the year.
 We have a number of performing ensembles including Choirs, Rock Bands and Taiko (traditional Japanese drumming).

 Middle and senior students are involved in these ensembles, while Junior students enjoy many Music activities during specialist Music classes as well as a Foundation and Junior choir.